 I first loved these photos because Tiffany customized her wedding dress by adding a custom cap sleeve onto her completely bling'd out ballgown, but then I saw all of her details and I couldn't stop downloading her photos to put on this blog!
 From the website of Aria Wedding & Banquet Facility by Villa Rosa the photos of the venue depict a perfectly manicured landscape, breathtaking views, and a modern, chic space for your reception.
 Judging by these wedding photos, the space is exactly that.

 From Tiffany's stunning bridal makeup, to Joshua's navy suit, and those sequin bridesmaids dresses; this wedding was pure perfection and is right up my alley.
-The beautiful photos were shared by Hubert & Alka Photography (www.HKPhotography.com) - Enjoy!!
+The beautiful photos were shared by Hubert & Alka Photography (www.HKPhotography.com) and from all of us at Marry & Tux Bridal, congratulations!!

 There are two fun facts about today's blog post!
 The first fact is that Liza is the first bride that we have received photographs from that is wearing the Maggie Sottero "Anita"; and the second is that Liza & Alec are first couple that we've ever had get married at the Black Rock Yacht Club!